This post is also available in: Português

 The crypto industry has lived up to its reputation of being highly volatile.
-It’s not just the crypto prices that are volatile but also the wider market scene of leading companies and exchanges.
-After recent development, the crypto exchange industry has seen massive changes, especially after trading platforms like FTX have fallen.
+It’s the volatile crypto prices and the broader market scene of leading companies and exchanges.
+After recent developments, the crypto exchange industry has seen massive changes, especially after trading platforms like FTX have fallen.

-We have brought you this updated guide on the top cryptocurrency exchanges so you know which trading platforms are best to use today.
-We’ve evaluated the best trading platforms in the crypto world for a wide range of factors including but not limited to trading volume, features, number of coins, transparency, and security.
+We have brought you this updated guide on the top cryptocurrency exchanges so you know which trading platforms are best today.
+We’ve evaluated the best trading platforms in the crypto world for a wide range of factors, including but not limited to trading volume, features, number of coins, transparency, and security.

 10 Best Crypto Exchanges on the Market

 - Binance – Largest Crypto Exchange & Best Overall

 - Bybit – Best for Transaction Speed

 - Kraken – Best for Transparency